ProjectMindBreaker.org

 When national governments impose tariffs on products imported from other countries, this typically results in retaliatory tariffs by that country on imports from the other nation.
 This depresses trade and economic growth in both countries, since tariffs increase consumer prices, which reduces the amount of money consumers have available to spend on other goods and services.

-The aggressive tariffs program which began in 2018 led to farm bankruptcies then.
+The aggressive China tariff program which began in 2018 led to farm bankruptcies then.
 Together with tight labor markets, see https://banbrainhacks.org/right-sized-workforce this combination has led to slower private sector economic growth since.
-Today's ever more aggressive tariffs have already led to much lower US consumer confidence, dropping sharply since November 2024 to register at its lowest level in 13 years in April 2025 https://www.conference-board.org/topics/consumer-confidence This will slow growth still further.
+Today's ever more aggressive tariffs have already led to lower US consumer confidence, dropping sharply from November 2024 to April 2025, when it registered its lowest level since the Covid pandemic, recovering slightly in May 2025 https://www.conference-board.org/topics/consumer-confidence

 Continuing to permit tariff expansions, and the direct economic damage to American families, businesses, and jobs which will result, demonstrates the lack of political courage in Congress to do what is right for their constituents when their party power structure has adopted dogma to replace good economic sense based upon practical experience and sound advice.
 For example, the Senate recently engineered a 50-50 tie when it voted on tariffs.
 So the Vice President broke the tie, leaving the Senate with an imagined excuse for its failure to act against policies which are known to cause damage to the American economy.
 That’s how we got here.
 They are the reason we are here.